The bedtime story I tell to my grandchildren:

-One day, a long time ago and in a faraway place, or so the legend goes, there was a huge forest fire that was raging the entire countryside.
-All the animals were terrified, running around in circles, screaming, crying and helplessly watching the impending disaster.
+One day, a very long time ago and in a faraway place, or so the legend goes, there was a huge forest fire that was raging the entire countryside.
+All the animals in the forest were terrified, running around in circles, screaming, crying, arguing, and helplessly watching and waiting for the impending disaster.

-But there in the middle of the flames, and above the cowering animals, was a tiny hummingbird busy flying from a small pond to the fire, each time fetching a few drops with its beak to throw on the flames.
+But there suddenly, in the middle of the flames, and above the mass of cowering animals, was a tiny hummingbird, busy flying from a small pond quite far away from the actual fire, each time fetching a few drops with its beak to throw on the flames.
 And then again/ And then again.
 And yet again.

-After a while, an old grouchy armadillo, annoyed by this ridiculous useless agitation on the part of the hummingbird, cried out: “Tiny bird!
+After a while, a grouchy old armadillo, annoyed by this ridiculous useless agitation on the part of the hummingbird, cried out: “Tiny bird!
 Don’t be a fool.
 It is not with those minuscule drops of water one after the other that you are going to put out the fire and save us all! ”

-To which the hummingbird replied, “Could be, but I’m going to do my bit”.
+To which the hummingbird replied, “Could be, but I’m doing my bit”.

-This is actually a rough “translation” of a French version of the story “La légende du Colibri” which reads in the original like this:
+This is actually my rough “translation” of a French version of the story “La légende du Colibri” which reads in the original like this: